Skip to main content

 - The existence of a cause of removal or resignation for Min Hee-jin is subject to full evidentiary investigation and close examination in the merits proceedings, and the allegations and materials submitted so far do not sufficiently establish the cause of removal or resignation alleged by HYBE.

-- However, it is difficult to conclude that Min Hee-jin went beyond the stage of exploring such options to concrete implementation, and it is difficult to conclude that Min Hee-jin's conduct, while it may constitute a betrayal of HYBE, does not constitute a breach of trust with respect to ADOR.
+- However, it is difficult to conclude that Min Hee-jin went beyond the stage of exploring such options to concrete implementation, and it is difficult to conclude that Min Hee-jin’s conduct, while it may constitute a betrayal of HYBE, does not constitute a breach of trust concerning ADOR.

-* Furthermore, the court had to consider what was at issue: ADOR's loss caused by the decline in HYBE's stock price but the court decided that there was a lack of probability in association with this issue.
-And regarding minor matters raised by HYBE, the court almost denied all of them.
+* Furthermore, the court had to consider the issue of ADOR’s loss caused by the decline in HYBE’s stock price.
+However, the court decided that there was a lack of probability associated with this issue.
+The court almost denied all of the minor matters raised by HYBE.

 ◈ Next phase

-Min Hee-jin requested the second press conference after the ADOR extraordinary shareholders' meeting concluded on May 31, 2024.
-At the press conference, she expressed her satisfaction with her position as a representative director and inside director but expressed her concern about the removal of two former directors from her side.
+Min Hee-jin requested the second press conference after the ADOR extraordinary shareholders’ meeting concluded on May 31, 2024.
+At the press conference, she expressed satisfaction with her position as a representative and inside director.
+Still, she expressed concern about removing two former directors from her side.
 Her attorney worried about the case if she was unilaterally removed from the position of representative director but only held her position of inside director by the appointed new directors of HYBE side.
-Because the appointment of the representative director is an agenda item that belongs to the board of directors, not to the shareholders' meeting, this situation means that HYBE can declaw Min in the ADOR while maintaining her position of CEO by the vote of the appointed new directors on the board of directors.
+Because the appointment of the representative director is an agenda item that belongs to the board of directors, not to the shareholders’ meeting, this situation means that HYBE can declaw Min in the ADOR while maintaining her position of CEO by the vote of the appointed new directors on the board of directors.
 It would not be necessary to remove her CEO position as well critically.
 Therefore, we can wonder why Min has offered an olive branch to HYBE without any dispute.
 Min knows very well what her weakness is now.

-So we can also imagine the situation that ADOR will be managed and operated by the co-representative director with Min and one of the new directors appointed by HYBE.
-As mentioned above, the representative director is appointed by the board of directors' resolution.
-The Korean Commercial Act allows the representative position of the company to be co-representative and independent representative.
-The difference between co-representatives and independent representatives is how the company's management's duties and responsibilities are charged.
+We can also imagine the situation in which ADOR will be managed and operated by the co-representative director with Min and one of the new directors appointed by HYBE.
+As mentioned above, the representative director is appointed by the board of directors’ resolution.
+The Korean Commercial Act allows the company’s representative position to be co-representative and independent.
+The difference between co-representatives and independent representatives is how the company’s management’s duties and responsibilities are charged.
 Still, the effect on the outside as a CEO is the same.

-Even though there are some ways to control Min by HYBE, HYBE would be able to give up to remove Min's position without any aggressive action.
-This means that HYBE will not do anything for her until the expiration date of the contracted term of a director of ADOR in the shareholders' agreement.
-The reason for this assumption is that the lawsuit related to this dispute will be raised to the court, if Min appeals when she loses this case, the final decision of the Supreme Court will be finished after the termination of Min's contract period.
+Even though there are some ways to control Min by HYBE, HYBE could give up on removing Min’s position without any aggressive action.
+This means that HYBE will not do anything for her until the expiration date of the director’s contract term of ADOR in the shareholders’ Agreement.
+This assumption is because the lawsuit related to this dispute will be raised with the court.
+If Min appeals when she loses this case, the final decision of the Supreme Court will be finished after the termination of Min’s contract period.
 This situation will be useless and inefficient.

-The important point of view is how HYBE proves Min's betrayal of HYBE as a criminal sin and what HYBE's intention of the solution to this case.
+The critical point of view is how HYBE proves Min’s betrayal of HYBE as a criminal sin and what HYBE intends regarding the solution to this case.

 * References and quotations: